pharringtonp19/housing-and-homelessness/docs/writing/index.md

 has_children: false
 ---

-I remember being in office hours one time and I asked the Professor how I could write better.
+I remember being in office hours one time and asking a Professor how I could write better.
 He told me to focus on writing one beautiful sentence after another.
 I rember being unsure of how to respond to that advice.

 I am not a particularly good writer.
 I can recognize good writing and I have a strong appreciation of good writing, but I'm a JV writer myself -- maybe a Freshman.
 To write well you need to (1) know what you think and (2) think carefully about how best to present your thoughts to your audience.
 I struggle with both of these points.
 I rarely have a very clear understanding of a topic, and despite my interest in teaching, I very often badly missunderstand my audience (an achillies heal?).